A Bi-variant Variational Model for Diffeomorphic Image Registration with Relaxed Jacobian Determinant Constraints

 \subsection{Numerical algorithms}

-In general due to the nonconvexity of the optimization problem \eqref{eq:model2}, seeking global minimum of the displacement field $\bm{u}$-subproblem is difficult and computationally challenging.
-Here, we first introduce the algorithm based on the penalty algorithm, which solves the proposed diffeomorphic registration model with the deformed Jacobian equation constraint where $f(\bm{x})$ is an unknown optimized variant.
-Then, we extend our paradigm to address multilevel registration between two arbitrary volumes on liver CT scans, called image-to-image registration.

-Firstly, the diffeomorphic image registration algorithm that employs the penalty method and combines with the deformation correction technique is designed.
-The detailed steps of solving the diffeomorphic registration model with Jacobian determinant constraint are summarized in \Cref{alg:DIRPMnew}.
+Finding the global minimum of the displacement field $\bm{u}$-subproblem in the optimization problem \eqref{eq:model2} is generally challenging and computationally difficult due to the nonconvex nature of the problem.
+To overcome this, we propose an algorithm that addresses the diffeomorphic registration model by incorporating the Jacobian constraint of deformation.
+In this algorithm, we optimize variants $\bm{u}$ and $f(\bm{x})$ by combining the penalty method with the deformation correction technique for diffeomorphic image registration.
+The steps to solve the diffeomorphic registration model with the Jacobian determinant constraint are summarized in \Cref{alg:DIRPMnew}.

-Secondly, since the proposed model is non-convex and highly non-linear, then a solving algorithm based on the multilevel strategy, which is a standard approach used to avoid getting trapped in a meaningless local minimum, is proposed for the optimization to reduce the overall computational cost of the solution scheme.
-We hierarchically decompose the original finest level registration problem into different coarsened multilevel subproblems which are then fast and easier to be solved than the original one.
-Its general idea is to provide an initial approximation on a finer grid by the interpolation of approximated solutions on coarser grids.
-In fact, this principle simply means that a coarser discretization level is used to provide a good initial approximation for the iteration on the next finer discretization level \cite{trottenbergMG}.
-The multilevel scheme is summarized in \Cref{alg:MultiLevelRegistration}.
+Furthermore, we have extended our method to incorporate multilevel registration for liver CT scans, which involves aligning two volumes.
+This approach, known as multilevel image-to-image registration, aims to reduce computational cost and prevent the algorithm from being trapped in a suboptimal solution.
+The original registration problem is divided into smaller and faster-to-solve subproblems at different levels.
+This strategy involves utilizing a coarser level of discretization to obtain an initial approximation for the subsequent finer level.
+The steps of the multilevel scheme are summarized in Algorithm \ref{alg:MultiLevelRegistration}.